 Maternal dystocia is more common type occurring in 60% of all cases.
 Uterine inertia (inactivity) is an inability to expel a fetus although there is no obstruction.
 Uterine inertia may be primary or secondary.

 - Primary Uterine Inertia: Primary uterine inertia is basically a failure to initiate uterine contractions.
 Causes for primary uterine inertia are a litter that is too small or a litter that is too large, hereditary predisposition (some breeds are more predisposed to dystocia, like Boston terriers), age, systemic conditions (like gestational diabetes), inflammation of the uterus, nutritional imbalance or neuroendocrine problems.
-Also, a previous history of dystocia is very important for diagnosis.
+A previous history of dystocia is also very important for diagnosis.

 - Secondary Uterine Inertia: Secondary uterine inertia is the interruption or complete stop of uterine contractions which are caused by the uterine's inability itself to contract.
 Secondary inertia mostly occurs during long labors when the muscles of the uterus are exhausted after contracting.
-The usual reasons include the size of the birth canal (too narrow pelvis), previous pelvic trauma or abnormal/immature pelvis, tumors, malformations, stricture of birth passage, torsion, uterine or vaginal prolapse, lack of proper cervical dilatation and vaginal hyperplasia.
+The usual reasons include the size of the birth canal (too narrow pelvis), previous pelvic trauma or abnormal/immature pelvis, tumors, malformations, stricture of birth passage, torsion, uterine or vaginal prolapse, lack of proper cervical dilatation, and vaginal hyperplasia.

 - Fetal Dystocia: The primary reason for fetal dystocia, on the other hand, is malpresentation of the fetus (abnormal presentation during birth), and this wrong orientation amounts to 40% of fetal dystocia cases.
-Other reasons include an oversized fetus, malformation of the fetus and fetal death.
+Other reasons include an oversized fetus, malformation of the fetus, and fetal death.

 The Three Stages of Dog Labor